aniketrajnish/aniketrajnish.github.io/index.md

 <img class="profile-picture" src="files/IMG_20220513165455419.jpg">

 I’m a junior undergraduate at IIT Gandhinagar.
 I’m into developing games, VFX, editing videos, computer graphics, and simulations.
 I’ve mentioned some of my work below.
-If you want the source code/ build of any of these you can contact me! <br><br>
+If you want the source code/ build of any of these you can contact me! <br>

 **Few of them are available  on my [Github](https://github.com/aniketrajnish).
 The design & development documents of the projects and games that I've mentioned below are can be found [here](https://aniketrajnish.github.io/docs).**
 ## Skills